It's Your Choice 2019

 The enrollment period begins on the date the other group health insurance coverage terminates because of loss of eligibility (for example, termination of employment, divorce, etc., but not voluntary cancellation of coverage) or the employer's premium contribution ends.

-The It's Your Choice open enrollment period is the annual opportunity for eligible employees to select one of the many health plans offered by the Wisconsin Public Employers Group Health Insurance Program.
+The It's Your Choice open enrollment period is the annual opportunity for eligible employees and retirees to select one of the many health plans offered by the Wisconsin Public Employers Group Health Insurance Program.
 The following list contains some of the most commonly asked questions about the enrollment period.
 You can also find information about key terms in the definitions section.
+Additional medical definitions are found in the online Certificates of Coverage.

 Yes, coverage will be effective January 1 of the following year for all eligible dependents.